Swing Time (novel): Allusions to other works

-The novel references numerous Hollywood musicals as the unnamed narrator is obsessed with them as a child.
-It takes its title from the 1936 George Stevens movie Swing Time starring Fred Astaire and Ginger Rogers, specifically referencing the "Bojangles of Harlem sequence" in which Astaire sports blackface.
+The novel references numerous Hollywood musicals, as the unnamed narrator is obsessed with them as a child.
+It takes its title from the 1936 George Stevens movie Swing Time, starring Fred Astaire and Ginger Rogers, specifically referencing the "Bojangles of Harlem sequence" in which Astaire sports blackface.
 Jeni Le Gon becomes an icon for the narrator and Tracey after they see her dancing in Ali Baba Goes to Town.

-In a scene in the novel the narrator and Aimee go to Kenwood House where the narrator mentions, without naming her, Dido Elizabeth Belle and the portrait of her with her cousin Lady Elizabeth Murray.
+In a scene in the novel, the narrator and Aimee go to Kenwood House where the narrator mentions, without naming her, Dido Elizabeth Belle and the portrait of her with her cousin Lady Elizabeth Murray.

-In another scene the narrator is taken to see Chris Marker's 1983 documentary film Sans Soleil by her boyfriend Rakim.
+In another scene, the narrator is taken to see Chris Marker's 1983 documentary film Sans Soleil by her boyfriend Rakim.

 The novel references Smith's debut novel White Teeth as the narrator briefly mentions going to school with Irie (Irie Jones) who, like the narrator, has a Jamaican mother.

 Reception

-The novel received mostly positive reviews.
-Taiye Selasi writing for The Guardian called it Smith's "finest" novel yet.
+Taiye Selasi writing for The Guardian called Swing Time Smith's "finest" novel yet.
 Ron Charles of The Washington Post dubbed it "a big social novel nimble enough to keep all its diverse parts moving gracefully toward a vision of what really matters in this life when the music stops."

 Holly Bass of The New York Times criticized the "unsympathetic" narrator.
 Sadiya Ansari writing for the Toronto Star had similar criticisms, disliking the narrator's tendency "to just float".
 The Irish Times critic John Boyne was much harsher, criticizing the novel for "lacking a consistent narrative drive, an interesting voice or a compelling point of view".